abrokecube/subtitles/Subtitles/Alstroemeria Records - Bad Apple/readme.md

 | [`FTLTLT.TTF`](./fonts/FTLTLT.TTF) | Footlight MT Light |

 ##
 You are free to use the files in this folder for whatever purpose.
-Credit is not required, but is appriciated.
+Credit is not required, but is appreciated.